bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_RailwaySignalOccurence/Documentation.md

-Properties common to the definition of all occurrences of _IfcSignal_ applied in railways.
+Properties common to the definition of occurrences of _IfcSignal_ applied in railways.